 As retailers take advantage of the new platform, it is inevitable that there will be a jump in their website traffic, however, if the industry continues to lag behind the rest of the economy in the adoption of effective digital technology, they won’t be able to capitalise on the increased visibility of their business.

-A business needs tools to manage the entire journey, however the customer wants to travel, and the iVendi platform is designed to offer all the tools required to manage and grow a business.
+Car dealerships need a dealer platform to manage the entire journey, however the customer wants to transact, and the iVendi dealer platform is designed to offer all the tools required to manage and grow a business.

 Through all three stages of the buying journey, having a Connected Retail strategy will help businesses grow as vehicle retail continues to evolve to meet modern standards.

 Learn how the right technology can help you adapt to the changing automotive landscape

 New technologies are changing the way vehicles are bought & sold.
 To help retailers, lenders and manufacturers create the best buying journeys to cater to all buyers, our industry experts share their specialised knowledge and insights to provide you with in-depth information on everything you need to know about digital transformation in the automotive sector.